bsurc/2019-10-06-sc-workshop/index.md

 {% endif %}

 <p>
 *AWS workshops will be running concurrently to Software Carpentry.
-If you sign up for Software Carpentry but would still like to meet with AWS, please email researchcomputing@boisestate.edu or indicate so on your registration form.
+If you sign up for Software Carpentry but would still like to meet with AWS, please email <a href="mailto:researchcomputing@boisestate.edu">researchcomputing@boisestate.edu</a> or indicate so on your registration form.
 </p>

 {% comment %}